jepegit/cellpy/docs/getting_started/installation.md

 conda install -c conda-forge lmfit
 ```

-- `holoviz` and `plotly`: plotting library used in several of our example notebooks.
+- `seaborn` and `plotly`: plotting library used in several of our example notebooks.
 - `jupyter`: used for tutorial notebooks and in general very useful tool
   for working with and sharing your `cellpy` results.